luxonis/luxonis-train/README.md

 ![Docs](https://github.com/luxonis/luxonis-train/actions/workflows/docs.yaml/badge.svg)
 [![codecov](https://codecov.io/gh/luxonis/luxonis-train/graph/badge.svg?token=647MTHBYD5)](https://codecov.io/gh/luxonis/luxonis-train)

+<a name="overview"></a>

 ## 🌟 Overview

 Luxonis Training Framework (`LuxonisTrain`) is a flexible and easy-to-use tool for training deep learning models.
 It is built on top of PyTorch Lightning and provides a simple interface for training, testing, and exporting models.

 - **No Code Approach:** No coding skills required to use `LuxonisTrain`.
-All you need to do is to define a simple configuration file in a user friendly `YAML` format.
+All you need to do is to define a simple configuration file in a user-friendly `YAML` format.
 - **Simplicity:** You can jump right in using our set of predefined configuration files for most common computer vision tasks.
-- **Extendability:** Define your custom compoments using an easy to use Python API that does the heavy lifting for you.
+- **Extensibility:** Define your custom components using an easy-to-use Python API that does the heavy lifting for you.
 - **Built for the Edge:** `LuxonisTrain` was built with edge devices in mind, deploying neural models was never this easy!

 > \[!WARNING\]